sfigg/commercialization-public/docset/manufacture/iot/replace-a-driver-in-an-existing-bsp.md

           </PackageFile>
     ```

 3. Comment out the Device Info file.
-This prevents your device from receiving updates from the BSP manufacturer that could wipe out your changes:
+This prevents your device from receiving updates from the original BSP manufacturer that could wipe out your changes.

     ``` syntax
     <!---
      <DeviceSpecificPackages>